A former professional rugby player is back in the best shape of his life at the age of 47.

 Andy is relishing the prospect of playing rugby again and now has the physical fitness to compete.

-“I’m not carrying round another 25kg of excess weight that I used to carry around.
+“I’m not carrying around another 55 lbs (25kg) of excess weight that I used to carry around.

 “I was in my early 20s when I played professional rugby, and I’m probably in better shape now than I was at 22.